ACLU Foundation of Northern California v. ICE (Detainee Transport)

 The federal government’s concerted and ongoing efforts to detain individuals, to transport them to detention centers throughout the country, and to increase the use of private contractors create an urgent need to obtain information and records about relationships with those contractors, the policies and procedures they are subject to, and the detention and transport practices.

 The ACLU Foundation of Northern California first sought this information through FOIA requests submitted to ICE on December 18, 2017, and April 6, 2018.
-ICE has failed to respond to the requests within the time required by the law.
+When ICE failed to respond to the requests within the time required by the law, a suit was filed in the United States District Court for the Northern District of California in July 2019.